nguyenkhanhtai/UIT-x-THPT-Stress-Prediction/README.md

 <h1>Stress Prediction</h1>

 This is a hands-on practice on Machine Learning to me for a dataset of student's stress.

-Further information about Dataset: https://www.kaggle.com/datasets/mdsultanulislamovi/student-stress-monitoring-datasets/data Link to the competition: https://www.kaggle.com/competitions/uit-thpt-competition-2025/overview (I don't know if it would support post-contest submission or not)
+Further information about Dataset: https://www.kaggle.com/datasets/mdsultanulislamovi/student-stress-monitoring-datasets/data

+Link to the competition: https://www.kaggle.com/competitions/uit-thpt-competition-2025/overview (I don't know if this would support post-contest submission or not)

 Here is the experiment through tries: